vogler/free-games-claimer/README.md

   Keys and URLs are printed to the console, included in notifications and saved in `data/prime-gaming.json`.
 A screenshot of the page with the key is also saved to `data/screenshots`.
   [TODO](https://github.com/vogler/free-games-claimer/issues/5): ~~redeem keys on external stores.~~

+### Xbox Games With Gold
+Run `node xbox` (locally or in docker).

 ### Run periodically
 #### How often?
 Epic Games usually has two free games *every week*, before Christmas every day.
 Prime Gaming has new games *every month* or more often during Prime days.
 GOG usually has one new game every couples of weeks.
+Xbox usually has two games *every month*.

-It is save to run the scripts every day.
+It is safe to run the scripts every day.

 #### How to schedule?
 The container/scripts will claim currently available games and then exit.